-“It wasn’t for you, it was you,” Sherry Turkle, author and MIT professor, says describing Apple Computer products.
+It wasn’t for you; it was you,” Sherry Turkle, author and MIT professor, says, describing Apple Computer products.
 It’s a good line—succinct, accurate, catchy—and it catches director Alex Gibney’s ear, later recycling it in one of his many voiceovers.
-It’s how Gibney chooses to see Steve Jobs, a genius inventor that didn’t work for you, but was/is you.
+It’s how Gibney chooses to see Steve Jobs, a genius inventor that didn’t work for you but was/is you.
 Why else would people across the globe feel such a personal connection to a multi-millionaire phone designer?

-This is the central question of Gibney’s latest documentary, Steve Jobs: The Man in the Machine, a cradle-to-grave story of Apple Computers and the man behind them set to the rock n’ roll anthems of Bob Dylan.
+This is the central question of Gibney’s latest documentary, Steve Jobs: The Man in the Machine, a cradle-to-grave story of Apple Computers and the man behind them set to the rock ‘n’ roll anthems of Bob Dylan.

-Gibney cleaves Jobs’s story neatly in two with Act One comprising the rise of Apple Computers as David vs. Goliath and Act Two following the business practices of Apple Computers and Jobs, or: Goliath Tramples the World.
+Gibney cleaves Jobs’s story neatly in two, with Act One comprising the rise of Apple Computers as David vs. Goliath and Act Two following the business practices of Apple Computers and Jobs, or: Goliath Tramples the World.

-Therein lies the irony for the second half of the story, Steve Jobs the Bully.
-After Apple became a billion dollar enterprise, many business practices were called into question: backdated stock options, anti-headhunting trusts, low wages for overseas employees, questionable environmental practices at their Chinese plants, etc. But as long as Apple kept turning out iPhones and fancy new iPods—and the visually creative commercials that went with them—then the public didn’t care.
+Therein lies the irony for the second half of the story, Steve Jobs the bully.
+After Apple became a billion-dollar enterprise, many business practices were called into question: backdated stock options, anti-headhunting trusts, low wages for overseas employees, questionable environmental practices at their Chinese plants, etc. But as long as Apple kept turning out iPhones and fancy new iPods—and the visually creative commercials that went with them—then the public didn’t care.
 And in many cases, they would push back against the criticism.

-Though the title, Steve Jobs: The Man in the Machine alludes to the man behind the machines of Apple Computers, Gibney doesn’t seem concerned with Steve Jobs as the man in the machine, but Steve Jobs as the machine.
+Though the title Steve Jobs: The Man in the Machine alludes to the man behind the machines of Apple Computers, Gibney doesn’t seem concerned with Steve Jobs as the man in the machine, but Steve Jobs as the machine.
 Jobs was a driven, ruthless workaholic, and Gibney fixates on this point, wondering if Jobs worked in search of perfection.
-A point that might not speak to Jobs’s drive, but to Gibney’s.
-In the realm of documentary, few are more prolific than Alex Gibney, directing 16 feature docs (not including TV episodes, shorts and collaborations) since 2010, each running approximately two hours long.
+A point that might not speak to Jobs’ drive but to Gibney’s.
+In the realm of documentary, few are more prolific than Alex Gibney, directing 16 feature docs (not including TV episodes, shorts, and collaborations) since 2010, each running approximately two hours long.
 If there is a man in the machine, it is most likely Gibney.